 Most listings for pillow protectors will state the fabric used, but not the thread count.
 The best you often get is something like ‘High thread count’ meaning that the threads are thinner, so there is a large number of threads per square inch or square centimeter.
 The higher the thread count, the tighter the threads are pressed together, so the more difficult it is for bed bugs, dust mites and other types of allergens to get through the cover to the pillow.

 Cotton: Cotton is a common fabric, and the higher the thread count the sleeker it feels.
 Polyester can also feel sleek, and be woven with very small threads.
-The sleekness not only suggests tighter weaving, but also that the surface is more easily cleaned of dusts and other contaminants simply by brushing it or even just shaking it.
+The sleekness not only suggests tighter weaving but also that the surface is more easily cleaned of dust and other contaminants simply by brushing it or even just shaking it.
 That means you will have less contact with your shed skin cells and associated dust mites than if your cover was rougher.

 Terry Cotton: Terry cotton is another form of cotton that is commonly used in pillow protectors.
 It provides a rougher finish than regular cotton or polyester (below).
 Some claim that it ‘wicks’ away moisture – but wicks it to where?
 A terry top with a moisture barrier below it may resolve this issue – as explained later.
 Some people don’t like the relative roughness of terry cotton compared to the standard weave, while others find it more comfortable.

 Polyester: Polyester is another common fabric used for pillow covers.
-That is because it is synthetic, so often less expensive than cotton, and can also be woven very tightly to prevent ingress of moisture and allergens.
+That is because it is synthetic, so often less expensive than cotton, and can also be woven very tightly to prevent the ingress of moisture and allergens.
 Polyester can also be shaken to remove skin cells and other solid contaminants.
 Polyester can also provide a sleek, smooth sleeping surface for people suffering certain skin issues.
 Many people prefer polyester because of this.

 Waterproofing and Membranes